 Scenarios included examples from twelve cephalopod species including Nautilus, Sepia officinalis, Loligo vulgaris, Doryteuthis pealeii, Octopus vulgaris and a number of other octopuses and other species also encompassing different life stages (Table 1).

 Killing is not a regulated procedure under Directive 2010/63/EU provided that Article 6 and Annexe IV are followed.
-However, as Annexe IV does not specify any method for cephalopods we included four examples of killing methods in the scenarios to obtain a view from the community about their likely severity and to inform discussions of ammendments to Annexe IV.
+However, as Annexe IV does not specify any method for cephalopods we included four examples of killing methods in the scenarios to obtain a view from the community about their likely severity and to inform discussions of amendments to Annexe IV.

 All the scenarios were considered to contain sufficient information to make a judgement about the procedure described.
 Variations around the same scenario were used to obtain insights into the factors influencing severity classification, and to check internal consistency.